Rakibul Islam, PhD

 Menopause Society Scientific Prize in 2020, which is highly prestigious.

 He earned his PhD from the School of Public Health and Preventive Medicine, Monash University, Australia.
-He completed his first year of post-doctoral fellowship at the Baker Heart and Diabetes Institute, Australia in collaboration with CDC, USA.
-Dr. Islam has over 10 years of teaching experience in Bangladesh and in Australia.
-He currently teaches introductory epidemiology and introductory biostatistics for BioMed Honours students at the Monash University, Australia.
+He completed his first year of post-doctoral fellowship at the Baker Heart and Diabetes Institute, Australia, in collaboration with CDC, USA.
+Dr. Islam has over 10 years of teaching experience in Bangladesh and Australia.
+He currently teaches introductory epidemiology and introductory biostatistics for BioMed Honours students at Monash University, Australia.